GhaithhBenbrahim/stm32f4xx-baremetal-drivers/README.md

 - 🧠 Deep understanding of microcontroller internals
 - 📦 No dependency on vendor libraries

-## Project Status
-🚧 **Work in Progress** 🚧
-This repository is actively being developed.
-Drivers are being implemented and tested sequentially.
-Check back regularly for updates!

 ## Getting Started
 While the drivers are under development, you can:
 1. Clone the repository: